MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/deployment/how-to-connect-fed-azure-adfs.md

 The NSGs associated with your subnets automatically include some default inbound and outbound rules.
 You can't delete default security rules, but you can override them with rules that have a higher priority.
 And, you can add more inbound and outbound rules according to the level of security you want.

-Here, we'll add a couple of rules to each of our two security groups.
+Now, add a couple of rules to each of our two security groups.
 For the first example, let's add an inbound security rule to the **NSG_INT** security group.

 1. On your virtual network's **Subnets** page, select **NSG_INT**.
 1. On the left, select **Inbound security rules**, then select **+ Add**.